nupac/nupac/docs/DESIGN.md

 - `$env.NUPAC_ADD_TO_SCRIPTS_LIST`: *If true, the scripts will be added to the aggregated list of nu scripts*
   - If not declared, nupac will act as if it's false and it will not add them to the list of scripts to maintain
+- `$env.NUPAC_DEFAULT_BRANCH`: *Name of branch in the https://github.com/nupac/nupac repository to fetch nupac from*
+  - If not declared, nupac will use the `main` branch
 - `$env.NUPAC_DEFAULT_LIB_DIR`: *A directory where nupac installs files and looks for them*
   - If not declared, scripts directory in nushell's config directory will be used
 - `$env.NUPAC_IGNOREPKG`: *A list of scripts names excluded from the install/upgrade process*